Hamilton, Massachusetts

+Although Hamilton is a landlocked town in the North Shore region of Massachusetts, its proximity to it provides easy access to the Atlantic seashore with its reservations, beaches and boating.

-Hamilton is closely tied to neighboring Wenham, sharing a school system, library, recreation department, commuter rail station and newspaper.
-In 2010, the community of Hamilton-Wenham was listed among the "Best Places to Live" by Boston Magazine.
+Hamilton is closely tied to neighboring Wenham, sharing a school system, library, recreation department, commuter rail station.

-Hamilton includes South Hamilton, which is that part of Hamilton that the Postal Service has assigned the zip code 01982.
-"Hamilton" and "South Hamilton" are indistinguishable from each other except for the difference in zip codes.

 History

 In June 1638, John Winthrop the Younger, son of the founder of the Massachusetts Bay Colony, bought most of present-day Essex County from Masconomet, chief of the Agawam Indians, for the sum of twenty English pounds.
 A memorial stone on Sagamore Hill in southeastern Hamilton marks where Masconomet was buried with his gun and tomahawk around 1658.

 Hamilton was first settled in 1638 and was originally a section of Ipswich known as "The Hamlet".
 The first recorded land grant in the Hamlet was Matthew Whipple's farm, dated 1638.
 Three years later the new stagecoach road from Boston to Newburyport (Bay Road) was laid out through the Whipple land.
 Other early settlers of the Hamlet, including the Appletons, Winthrops, Lamsons, and Dodges, were attracted by countryside similar to the English farms and estates they had left behind.

 The town was incorporated on June 21, 1793, and named for Alexander Hamilton, whose portrait became the town seal in 1903.
 With the arrival of the Boston and Maine Railroad in 1839, the population center moved gradually southward toward the depot.

 The farm village proved to be an attractive location for Boston groups seeking land for recreation and renewal.
 A Methodist ministers' association first held a camp meeting at Asbury Grove in 1859.
 In the 1880s, the Myopia Hunt Club, which had been named in jest for its nearsighted founders, moved from Winchester, Massachusetts, to the Gibney Farm in Hamilton.
 Beginning as a lawn tennis and baseball club, it turned to polo, the hunt, and golf as members built large summer estates in the area.
 Myopia donated the site for the General George S. Patton Memorial Park to the town of Hamilton.
 The park continues to be a recreation center for the town.

 In 1921, the Mandell family built the Community House in memory of the eight men in Hamilton and Wenham who died in military service during World War I, including their son, Sam.
 They commissioned Guy Lowell, a respected architect of Boston and New York, to design the building, and gave the Community House in trust for the use of the residents of both towns.
 Although in its early days the Community House offered activities such as bowling and a men's smoking room, it now features a wide range of classes and activities for all ages.

+The town also has a rich equestrian heritage, which remains strong due to the influence of the many horse farms and the Myopia Hunt Club, which holds frequent equestrian events.
+Motorists in Hamilton often share secondary roads with horse and pony riders.

+In 2021, Hamilton became the first town in Massachusetts to mandate composting.